dstroud/dreamsequence_dev/README.md

   - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the mask editor.
 These custom masks exist at the `SONG>>Scale` level.
 In other words `SONG>>Scale: Major` contains 8 custom masks which will change when switching to `SONG>>Scale: Natural Minor`.
 By default, Dreamsequence contains one example custom mask (Mask 1) for each `SONG>>Scale`.
 Custom Masks will be saved along with a song preset but can also be saved as global defaults, available when creating a new song, via `SYSTEM>>PARAMETERS>>PREFERENCES>>Save masks`.

-  - Custom 1-8+tr: Custom scales transposed within the scale by the active chord degree.
-This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the custom scale is not heptatonic.
+  - Mask 1-8+tr: custom scale masks transposed within the scale by the active chord degree.
+This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the mask is not heptatonic.

 - Auto-rest: When on, this option will not repeat the same note within one chord step.
 This is a useful way of adding rest functionality into analog sequencers that don't support such a feature.